rattlehead93/DocumentPublisher/Readme.md

 if everything ends with no system specific error then the user should be able to consume the `/document` and `document/{id}/count` apis using the URLS `localhost:8080/document` and `localhost:8080/document/{id}/count`

 ## Running tests
-Running the below command from the folders `document` and `documentConsumer` will run all the tests
+Running the below command from the folders `DocumentPublisher` and `DocumentConsumer` will run all the tests

     ./gradlew test